 In 1998, Robbie Williams was introduced to Unicef UK by the late Ian Dury, himself a Unicef Special Representative, when they travelled together to Sri Lanka to see UNICEF’s work.

-In 2001, the singer, songwriter and musician became a Unicef UK Ambassador and has continued to be a passionate supporter ever since visiting Unicef’s work on HIV and AIDS in Mozambique and South Africa, and fronting Unicef’s Unite for Children, Unite against AIDS campaign.
+In 2001, the singer-songwriter became a Unicef UK Ambassador, and has continued to be a passionate supporter ever since – visiting UNICEF’s work on HIV and AIDS in Mozambique and South Africa, and fronting UNICEF’s ‘Unite for Children, Unite against AIDS’ campaign.

-In 2014 Robbie collaborated with David Beckham for the launch of Unicef’s Children in Danger campaign which aims to protect children from violence, disease, hunger and the chaos of war and disaster.
+In 2014 Robbie collaborated with David Beckham for the launch of UNICEF’s ‘Children in Danger’ campaign which aims to protect children from violence, disease, hunger and the chaos of war and disaster.

 Robbie is also the mastermind behind Soccer Aid.
 The biennial football matches feature two teams of celebrities and football legends: England versus a World XI.
 They have raised millions of pounds to support UNICEF projects for children around the world.

 UNICEF has since announced Soccer Aid as an annual event.
 In 2018, the match, and associated activity, raised a staggering total of £6.7 million.